torkar/confounders/README.md

 [papers/](https://github.com/torkar/confounders/tree/main/papers): The original 1998 study by Lin *et al.* describing the methodology used in the analysis.

-[docs/](https://github.com/torkar/confounders/tree/main/docs): The index.rmd one can execute to reproduce the results, and the output index.html, which one can read as-is.
+[docs/](https://github.com/torkar/confounders/tree/main/docs): The *index.rmd* one can execute to reproduce the results, and the output *index.html*, which one can read as-is.

+The index.html file canbe viewed [online](https://torkar.github.io/confounders/).

 Word of warning, we use `Stan`, `brms`, etc. so there's a lot to install.
 In case of questions please contact [Richard Torkar](mailto:torkarr@chalmers.se?subject=[GitHub]%20Feature%20Selection).